The Jewish Chronicle: Elon Perry controversy

 In September 2024, The Jewish Chronicle removed several articles from its website that had been criticised by Israeli media as fabrications.
 The nine reports were written by Elon Perry, a freelancer with no apparent track record as a journalist who had provided a questionable résumé.
+It was later found out that Elon Perry's real name was Eli Yifrach.
 One of his articles claimed Israel had intelligence that Hamas leader Yahya Sinwar was planning to smuggle Israeli hostages to Iran and accompany them there.
 This echoed a talking point previously raised by Israeli Prime Minister Benjamin Netanyahu, and was seen by commentators in Israel as an attempt to drum up support for Netanyahu's unpopular stance in hostage negotiations at the time.
 IDF spokesperson Daniel Hagari said he was unaware of any intelligence about Sinwar intending to flee to Iran with hostages.
+A similarly fabricated story about Hamas hostages had earlier been published by German tabloid Bild, which led Israeli security service Shin Bet to launch an investigation and arrest Netanyahu's spokesman, Eli Feldstein, in what became known as the 2024 Israeli secret document leak scandal.

 On 15 September 2024, four prominent long-time columnists, David Aaronovitch, David Baddiel, Jonathan Freedland and Hadley Freeman, resigned from the newspaper due to their view that it was making political rather than journalistic judgements, and because of the recent fabricated stories.
 Sunday Times journalist Josh Glancy had resigned with similar concerns in 2023.
+Long-serving The Jewish Chronicle journalist Jonathan Freedland wrote that the "latest scandal brings great disgrace on the paper".

 On 18 September 2024, a Haaretz opinion piece by Etan Nechin stated the view that The JC had "increasingly abandoned journalistic integrity in order to champion causes widely associated with the Israeli right" and was "predisposed to deception".

+Coverage of antisemitism during the Gaza war

+Neve Gordon—in an examination of the appearances of the word 'antisemitism' before and after October 7, 2023 in The Jewish Chronicle, the oldest Jewish newspaper—argues that "the data reveals that TJC has been exaggerating and instrumentalising a Zionist notion of antisemitism to foment moral panic, mobilising the language of trauma and injury to continuously reassert a notion of Jewish victimhood" in support of a "justificatory framework that operates by claiming injury and then using the alleged injury to set in motion a series of oppressive actions against individuals, groups and institutions."